transdigiware/blockchain/reference/hsm-gemalto.md

 ### What's next
 {: #ibp-hsm-gemalto-next-steps}

-- After you have used these instructions to configure your {{site.data.keyword.cloud_notm}} HSM, you are ready to create a PKCS #11 proxy that allows the blockchain nodes to communicate with the HSM.
-See [Setting up a PKCS #11 proxy for your HSM](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-pkcs11-proxy) to learn more about the process.

-- Finally, when you create a CA, peer, or ordering node, you can select the [HSM Advanced deployment option](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-cfg-hsm-node) to configure the node to use this HSM.
+After you have used these instructions to configure your {{site.data.keyword.cloud_notm}} HSM and build the PKCS #11 proxy you are ready to configure your blockchain nodes to use the HSM.
+When you create a CA, peer, or ordering node, select the [HSM Advanced deployment option](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-cfg-hsm-node) to configure the node to use this HSM.

 ## Using multiple partitions
 {: #ibp-hsm-gemalto-multiple-partitions}